mykelalvis/FATESRD/General/Example Stunts.md

 **Shut Up And Take My Money:** You're very good at bribery, be it subtle or overt.
 Bribery-based attacks that you make with the Resources skill inflict two additional stress.
 **Professional Gambler:** Your funds at a given time are determined by chance more than anything else.
 Whenever you roll Resources, flip a coin.
 If heads, add two to your roll.
 **Arsenal:** You have access to an impressive supply of weaponry.
 Add two to your Resources skill when using it to buy or already own weaponry.
-**Improved Arsenal:** (Requires Arsenal) You have access to an armoury better than that of some national armies.
+**Improved Arsenal:** (Requires Arsenal) You have access to an armory better than that of some national armies.
 Ignore all legal restrictions when purchasing weaponry.
 **Money Talks:** For some bizarre reason, everyone wants to talk to the guy who hands out money.
 You may use your Resources skill for the Gathering Information trapping of the Contacts skill.
 **Treasure:** Your resources are rather old-fashioned: where most people have stocks and bonds, you have gold and jewels.
 Add two to your Resources skill when using it to buy or already own gold, jewels, and other such things.
 **Sponsored Resources:** You have a powerful patron who will sometimes let you borrow money and goods.
 When you take this stunt, select an entity or organization of great wealth to be your sponsor.
 Once per adventure, you may add four to your Resources skill for a single roll as long as that roll somehow benefits the agenda of your sponsor.
 If you do, you take a point of sponsor debt as if you had used Sponsored Magic.
 This is not related to and may be used in concert with the standard rules for using someone else's Resources.